The extension problem of the mean curvature flow (I)

 \emph{ Step 1.
 Convergence of the rescaled mean curvature flow with multiplicities.}

 In this step, we first follow the ideas of Chen-Wang \cite{[CW1]} \cite{[CW2]} to develop the weak compactness theory of mean curvature flow with certain properties, which are basically area doubling property together with bounded mean curvature $H$ and bounded energy $\int_{\Sigma} |A|^2$.
+Note that the energy $\int_{\Sigma} |A|^2$ can be bounded by $H$ and topology, via the Gauss-Bonnett theorem(c.f. (\ref{eqn:PE10_1})).
 To prove such weak compactness, there are two main technical ingredients: \begin{itemize} \item The two-sided, long-time pseudolocality theorem. \item The energy concentration property. \end{itemize} The short-time forward pseudolocality theorem for mean curvature flow was studied under the local graphic condition, which says that the surface can be written locally as a graph of a single-valued function.
 See Ecker-Huisken~\cite{[EH1]} \cite{[EH2]}, M.T.
 Wang~\cite{[WangMT]}, Chen-Yin~\cite{[ChenYin]} and S.Brendle~\cite{[BH]}.
 In our case, we need to remove this graphic condition since the flow may converge with multiplicities.
 Under the assumption that the mean curvature is bounded, we will show a new short-time, two-sided pseudolocality type theorem(c.f.
 Theorem~\ref{theo:pseudoA}).
 Moreover, the pseudolocality theorem can be improved as long-time version(c.f.
 Theorem~\ref{theo:pseudoB}) whenever the mean curvature is very small.
 Then the energy concentration property follows from the pseudolocality theorem.
-Once we have the long-time, two-sided pseudolocality theorem and the energy concentration property (cf. Lemma~\ref{lem:energy concen1}), we can show the weak compactness of mean curvature flow and get the ``flow" convergence of the rescaled mean curvature flow.
+Once we have the long-time, two-sided pseudolocality theorem and the energy concentration property (c.f.
+Lemma~\ref{lem:energy concen1}), we can show the weak compactness of mean curvature flow and get the ``flow" convergence of the rescaled mean curvature flow.
 Since the limit is both minimal and self-shrinking, we obtain the limit must be a plane passing through the origin, with possibly more than one multiplicity. \\

 \emph{ Step 2.
 Show that the multiplicity of the convergence is one.}